Learn how to unreconcile and remove an individual transaction from a completed reconciliation.

 Keep in mind, even small changes can unbalance your accounts.
 To minimise the impact, you can only unreconcile one transaction at a time.
-If you need to completely start over, to undo the entire reconciliation.
+If you need to completely start over, reach out to your accountant to undo the entire reconciliation.

 Step 1: Review your account

 There are a few reasons why you may need to unreconcile a transaction:

 - You reconciled it on accident and it wasn't on your bank statement.